Universal-Basic-Compute/serenissima/backend/docs/engine.md

    - For human citizens, this creates a new activity in their schedule
 6. The system tracks job assignment statistics and sends a summary notification to administrators

-This process ensures that citizens find employment based on their wealth and status, creating a stratified labor market similar to historical Venice.
-Both AI and human citizens participate in the same job market, creating a unified economy where all participants follow the same rules.
+This process ensures that citizens find employment based on their wealth and status, creating a stratified labor contract similar to historical Venice.
+Both AI and human citizens participate in the same job contract, creating a unified economy where all participants follow the same rules.

 ### Housing Assignment (12:00 PM UTC)